mozilla/ai-guide/templates/content/ai-basics/index.md

 <div class="mt-3">
     or
-    <a class="edit-this-page" href="https://github.com/mozilla/ai-guide/edit/main/templates/content/ai-basics/index.md">contribute to this page on Github ></a>
+    <a class="edit-this-page" target="_"  href="https://github.com/mozilla/ai-guide/edit/main/templates/content/ai-basics/index.md">contribute to this page on Github ></a>
 </div>